Shaping Vancouver 2018: Conversation 1

 On the topic of conversations: in heritage, we often look at other examples to inform decisions.
 The Berlin Memorial of the Holocaust was a very messy process that is quite well known – do you think we need more conversation?
 Do we undervalue it?

 Julia responded that we are an outcome-driven society, and the challenge of reconciliation lies in a focus on the process instead of the outcome – conversation is necessary for this.
 Varouj added that there is a mystification of what is at play, and there may be fears of sharing one’s connection to a place.
 Lyana said that we need to be creative and bold in our approaches and create new innovation spaces and ways to hold conversations, such as engaging with tension and conflict in a supportive way.
-Varouj also stated that initially, Riley Park intended to retain the building, but this was reconsidered after consultation with the MST.
+Varouj also stated that initially, the Riley Park South Cambie Visions Group supported retention of the building, but this perspective was reconsidered after consultation with the MST.

 Questions from the audience